paritytech-stg/test/README.md

 This repository is used to experiment with GitHub actions.

-Try all of them here!!
+Try all of them here!